 What’s Out There?

-You can find publications from such entities as the PMI (Project Management Institute), DCMA (Defense Contract Management Agency), USACE (US Army Corps of Engineers) and many other agencies and institutions.
+You can find publications from such entities as the PMI (Project Management Institute), DCMA (Defense Contract Management Agency), Association for the Advancement of Cost Engineering, International, USACE (US Army Corps of Engineers), APM and many other agencies and institutions.

 For example the PMI publish the Practice Standards for Scheduling, which can be purchased directly on the PMIs web site or from other retailers such as amazon.